Marriage and Family Therapy (MFT)

 Get started on your Journey

 The Master of Science degree in Psychology with a concentration in Marriage and Family Therapy (MFT) prepares practitioners to assist with mental health concerns in family and social contexts using relational strengths-based approaches to psychotherapy.
 In coursework and practice, students learn to work with clients from a wide variety of ethnic, economic, educational and religious backgrounds and develop proficiency in providing psychotherapy services to individuals, couples, families and groups.
-The MFT concentration is designed to meet the academic requirements for licensure as a Marriage and Family Therapist (LMFT) in Texas, and also meets the academic requirements for licensure as a Professional Counselor (LPC) in Texas.

 Courses in the MFT program are offered in the evenings.
 The program brings together students from the San Antonio and Rio Grande Valley campuses through the use of technology to provide them with a collaborate learning experience.
 Students will attend courses synchronously via videoconference and work with colleagues from each campus on group assignments.
 This collaboration allows students to build their professional network.